Yegor Solyankin: World War II

 During the invasion of Russia, the 3rd Mechanized Corps mounted a counterattack against the advancing XXXXI Panzer Corps in what became known as the Battle of Raseiniai.
 The 2nd Tank Division had marched a hundred kilometers from Kėdainiai on 23 June to make its planned assault the following day.
 The division had six different types of tanks, including 32 KV-1s, 19 KV-2s, and 50 T-34s.
-Nearly half of the KVs broke down during the march.
+Nearly half of the KVs broke down during the march and had to be abandoned as they could not be repaired.
 The KV tanks and T-34s of the division surprised the troops of the 6th Panzer Division, who were unaware of the existence of the Soviet tanks.
 The attack caused temporary panic, but the German forces counterattacked when the 2nd Tank Division ran out of fuel and ammunition after making six attacks.
 The 1st Panzer Division and the 36th Infantry Division flanked Solyankin's division and its rear area was captured after the 8th Panzer Division took Kėdainiai.
-On 25 June, Solyankin led a breakout attempt with the remaining heavy tanks leading.
-The division was destroyed and Solyankin was killed on 26 June.
+On 25 June, Solyankin led a breakout attempt with the 2nd Tank Division's remaining heavy tanks leading.
+The remnants of the division were destroyed in the attempt and Solyankin himself was killed on 26 June.
 The location of his burial is unknown.
 He was survived by his wife, Varvara Vasilievna, a daughter, Raisa, and a son, Alexander.